Wednesday, January 14, 2015

 Passers-by remove the corpses, as required after an action.

-They show 10,000 official burials in Parisian cemeteries during Bloody Week, which leaves out the multitude of cadavers that were not officially registered, were buried in suburban graveyards or in Versailles or burned or buried in the mass graves.
-Construction workers would come upon until the turn of the century.
+They show 10,000 official burials in Parisian cemeteries during Bloody Week, which leaves out the multitude of cadavers that were not officially registered, were buried in suburban graveyards or in Versailles, or burned or buried in mass graves.
+Construction workers came upon corpses until the turn of the century.

 An excerpt from her Table of Contents: